arushi1811/responsive-navbar/README.md

 ## Steps to Use:

-1. Clone this repo.
+1. Clone this repo and delete the screenshots folder.
 Navigate to the following section in the html file.

 ```html
         <h3>Name/Logo</h3>